Price Qty

 Even if your wall is large enough, bigger is better still may not always prove the best strategy.
 That is because the bigger the screen is, the longer the distance you need to sit away from it to watch comfortably.
 If your room is not large enough, you might be better off opting for a smaller screen.

-If you use the THX guideline, a 120" projection screen is best viewed from 144 inches or 3.65 meters away while a 100" screen gives you the best experience when viewed from three meters.
+If you use the THX guideline, a 120" projection screen is best viewed from 144 inches or 12 feet away while a 100" screen gives you the best experience when viewed from roughly 8 feet away.

 Aspect Ratio

 Projector screens come in at least three different aspect ratios: 4:3, 16:9, and 2:35:1.
-Content formatted in 4:3 is standard in older TV shows and almost entirely out of use today, having been replaced by 16:9.
+Content formatted in 4:3 is standard in older TV shows, but is almost entirely out of use today, having been replaced by 16:9.
 However, if you want to feel like you’re at the movie theater, anamorphic 2.35:1 is the best choice.

 To choose the ideal aspect ratio for your screen you need to consider the type of video content you watch the most and the formats supported by your projector.